pkic/pkimm/categories/knowledge-and-training/_index.md

 Training is provided in accordance to the current and approved training plan.

 Methods and training content can vary, depending on personnel roles and covers:
-- new hires as part of the onboarding process
+- New hires as part of the onboarding process
-- periodic training for all personnel (the frequency of the training depends on the role and responsibilities)
+- Periodic training for all personnel (the frequency of the training depends on the role and responsibilities)

 For each training, the attendance should be recorded and documented, and in case the training is not completed, the reason should be documented.
 In case there are requirements for score or threshold to be achieved, the results should be documented.